 Spence was one of four men who had been convicted for the triple murder.
 Gilbert and Anthony Melendez pleaded guilty to taking part in the murders and were sentenced to life in prison after agreeing to testify against Spence.

-, 19, and Calvin Washington, 30, were arrested after police said they were in possession of the White’s car.
+, 30, were arrested after police said they were in possession of the White’s car.

 Williams was tried first and was convicted on June 20, 1987.
 The prosecution presented evidence that he was involved in the sale of some of the victim’s belongings shortly after the crime and that bite marks on the body of the victim were likely made by Williams’ teeth.